dorgonman/HorizonInteractDemo/README.md

 Example Project: https://github.com/dorgonman/HorizonInteractDemo

 The goal of this plugin is to provide a general Interact System that can be custotmized for different gameplay.
-You to interact with character or object using different  method, for example, limit the player can only interact with the object that player face or under the mouse cursor.
+You can interact with character or object using different method, for example, limit the player can only interact with the object that player face or under the mouse cursor.

 [DemoVideo](https://youtu.be/wdclGx1IIwQ)